PengWu2626/PIC16B_GroupProject/README.md

 It's easy to get H12 errors ( H12 errors occur when an HTTP request takes longer than 30 seconds to complete).
 Sometimes you can close and re-open your browser to solve the problem.

+This Web app uses a `lot of memory`, and it might be `crashed` if you use pictures to predict too many times at once.
+I suggest trying two images of predicting, then closing your browser and re-open it.

 **Full Version Webapp Link**:

 https://pic16b-dog-facial-recognition.herokuapp.com/